Della

 “What?
 I’m not feeling faint,” Dodie snapped, “and I’m not your aunt!
 I can walk up the ramp by myself.
 Go away, Logan.
 Wherever you go, trouble follows!”

-The ferry employee, a tall, Jamaican man with salt and pepper hair wearing dark slacks and a light blue, short-sleeved shirt stepped forward with his portable scanner.
-“Your ticket please.”
+The ferry employee, a tall, dark-skinned man with salt and pepper hair wearing dark slacks and a light blue, short-sleeved shirt, stepped forward with his portable scanner.
+“Yo’ ticket please,” he said with a Jamaican accent.

-Dodie held out her season pass to have it scanned.
+Dodie leaned on her cane, breathing heavily as she held out her season pass to have it scanned.
 Logan ignored the man and continued to move Dodie along.

 Logan set their bags on the ramp and reached into his pocket, pulling out a wrinkled ticket from a former trip.
 He flashed it in the man’s face and crumpled it in his palm.
 “I need to get my aunt settled first.
 Then I’ll be back.”

-The man frowned, glancing back and forth from Dodie’s dark face to Logan’s light skin as though not quite believing his story.
+The man frowned, glancing back and forth from Dodie’s dark face to Logan’s light skin and blond hair as though not quite believing his story.

-“You haven’t changed a bit, have you?” she snapped and grabbed her red cloth shopping bag, plopping it on the seat next to her.
+“You haven’t changed a bit, have you?” she snapped and snatched her bag, plopping it on her lap.
 “A spoiled brat who thinks the rules are for everyone else but you.
-And don’t even think of sitting here.
+And don’t even think of sitting with me to keep me company.
 The next time you use me to get on board without paying, I’m going to report you!”

-“You’re welcome...” he murmured as he walked away, heading for the lower level where the transported vehicles were stored.
-“Even a brat has to grow up eventually.”
-The last five days were frustrating and depressing proof that growing up in a wealthy home didn’t guarantee future success or happiness.
+The last five days were frustrating and depressing proof that growing up spoiled and wealthy didn’t guarantee future success or happiness.
 Sadly, at this point, he had no clue what did.
+Pushing the thought from his mind, he walked away, heading for the lower level where the transported vehicles were stored.

 He found an unlocked SUV and slipped into the back seat to change clothes.
-Pulling off his white polo shirt, he grabbed a black t-shirt from his duffel bag and a matching bill cap.
-He slipped on the items and completed his new look with a pair of black shades.
+Pulling off his white polo shirt, he grabbed a black T-shirt from his duffel bag and a matching bill cap.
+He slipped on the items and completed his new look with a pair of blue aviator shades.

 One long blast indicated that the ferry was leaving the dock.

-Armed with his new identity, Logan left the SUV and stealthily made his way up to the main deck to blend in with the crowd.
-The deep, methodical hum of the ship’s engines mixing with laughter and happy conversations of hundreds of passengers filling the cavernous, two-story room made it easy for him to make the hour-long trip to Morganville unnoticed.
+Armed with his new identity, Logan left the SUV and stealthily made his way up to the main deck to blend in with the noisy crowd.
+The deep, methodical hum of the ship’s engines reverberated through the floor, mixed with laughter and happy conversations of hundreds of passengers filling the wide, two-story room, making it easy for him to make the hour-long trip to Morganville unnoticed.

-Across the room, the ticket inspector stood in the doorway, staring into the crowd.
+At the main entrance, the ticket inspector stood in the doorway, staring into the crowd.
 Suspecting who he might be looking for, Logan headed to the opposite side of the room to find a place to sit.
-Looking across rows and rows of bright blue loungers, he found an empty seat next to a pretty young woman about his age with sandy-colored hair and wearing a long, pink sundress.
+Looking across rows and rows of bright blue loungers, he found an empty seat next to a pretty young woman who looked to be in her mid-twenties, with sandy-colored hair, and wearing a long pink sundress.
+The perfect cover for him.
 “Is this seat taken?”

 “What?”
 She glanced at him, looking distracted.

-She blinked, as though she had been deep in thought.
+She pulled off her sunglasses and blinked, as though she had been deep in thought.
 “Um…no. I mean, I don’t have a boyfriend.
 You’re free to sit down.”

 She had the prettiest deep blue eyes, like one of the richest shades of sapphire paint he’d ever used on canvas.
-Her soft, sand-colored hair accentuated with streaks of blonde nearly reached her elbows.
+Her soft, sand-colored hair, accentuated with sun-kissed streaks of blonde, nearly reached her elbows.

-“Are you getting off at Morganville or are you going all the way to Nassau?” he asked as he slowly sunk into the seat next to her and dropped his duffel bag on the floor.
-He pulled off his portfolio bag, resting it against the seat ahead of him.
+“Are you getting off at Morganville or are you going all the way to Nassau?” he asked as he slowly sank into the seat next to her and dropped his duffel bag on the floor.
+He pulled off his portfolio case and set it on the floor, resting the wide, flat bag against the seat ahead of him.

-“I’m going to Morganville,” she said and stared out the window.
+“I’m going to Morganville,” she said and stared out the huge window that overlooked the sea.

 “Me, too,” he offered.
 “I live on the island.
 Been there most of my life.”